What is the Student Technology Assistant (STA) Program?

 Faculty - How do I apply to the program?

 Limited space is available and proposals will be reviewed and selected by an Advisory Committee.
-Faculty interested in putting forth a proposal should do so by the deadline posted and meet the following criteria:
+Faculty interested are encouraged to put forth a strong proposal by the deadline posted above.

 - Projects must yield results that will enhance the teaching and learning experience in the classroom (either face-to-face or online), facilitating student learning